-- Adjusted the location of new permanent separation walls in the typical classroom pods to meet the square footage requirements for classrooms in the HCPSS standards for renovations and modernizations.
-The common area in the center of each pod is slightly smaller as a result. - Relocated student support offices and revised the location of the walls in the renovated area which was previously administration.
-Student support offices are being moved to this space so that they are centrally located rather than scattered throughout the building. - Relocated reading recovery and reading resource rooms so that they are adjacent to each other. - 8 Relocated Title I office and planning so that they are adjacent to each other. - 9 Relocated English for speakers of other languages (ESOL) rooms so that they are adjacent to each other and located near other student support programs. - 10 Removed existing walls for the music classroom in order to provide a full music suite with two classrooms and adjacent music storage rooms. - 11 Revised the layout of the staff lounge to provide an enclosed room.

-- Removed existing storage room walls to provide a larger more functional space for the therapy room. - Added an addition to the multiple intensive needs classrooms (M.I.N.C.) as proposed by Alternate #2. - 14 Added pod storage rooms for the second floor addition. - 15 Added a main custodial storage room and a custodial closet in the classroom addition.
+- \ The following items are designated with numbers on the proposed floor plans on the following page. - Two-story classroom addition includes: 6 rebuilt classrooms (from modular pod), 4 new classrooms (100 seats), 2 new gifted and talented classrooms (relocated from portable classrooms), staff restrooms, mechanical pump room, and electric room. - Administration addition: located at the main entry of the school to ensure secure access to the school during hours of operation.
+Includes additional staff restrooms and a separate entrance for staff access. - 3 Health suite is renovated to meet current state standards. - 4 Media center is enclosed with new walls and doors to separate it from the corridor. - Added new permanent separation walls added in the typical classrooms for acoustic separation. - Relocated student support offices and revised the location of the walls in the renovated area which was previously administration.
+Student support offices are being moved to this space so that they are centrally located rather than scattered throughout the building. - Relocated reading recovery and reading resource rooms so that they are adjacent to each other. - 8 Relocated Title I office and planning so that they are adjacent to each other. - 9 Relocated English for speakers of other languages (ESOL) rooms so that they are adjacent to each other and located near other student support programs. - Removed existing walls for the music classroom in order to provide a full music suite with two classrooms and adjacent music storage rooms. - 11 Revised the layout of the staff lounge to provide an enclosed room. - Removed existing storage room walls to provide a larger more functional space for the therapy room. - Added an addition to the multiple intensive needs classrooms (M.I.N.C.) as proposed by Alternate #2. - 14 Added pod storage rooms for the second floor addition. - 15 Added a main custodial storage room and a custodial closet in the classroom addition.